demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 ---
 title: Microsoft Integrations - Authentication
-description: Microsoft integrations authentication methods in Cortex XSOAR.
+description: Authentication method for Microsoft Graph and Azure integrations in Cortex XSOAR.
 ---

 Microsoft integrations (Graph and Azure) in Cortex XSOAR use Azure Active Directory applications to authenticate with Microsoft APIs.
+These integrations use OAuth 2.0 and OpenID Connect standard-compliant authentication services which use an **Application** to sign-in or delegate authentication.
 For more information, see the [Microsoft identity platform overview](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-overview).

-There are 2 authentication methods:
+There are 2 Application authentication methods available:
-1. Cortex XSOAR application
+1. Cortex XSOAR Application
-2. Self deployed application
+2. Self Deployed Application

 ## Cortex XSOAR Application
 In this method, you give consent to Cortex XSOAR application to get access to your data.